jnny/cooking/ramen.md

 ### chashu

 should be cooked the day before:
--- to a small pot, add:
+-- to a small pot:
-  1) pork shoulder and simmer 20 mins
+  1) add enough water to cover pork shoulder and simmer 20 mins
   2) add 1 cup soy sauce, 3oz dark soy sauce (tamari), 1 cup cooking wine, handful of green onions
   3) seal with a drop-lid and allow to simmer 2-3 hrs